alebuiles/alebuiles.github.io/README.md

 **University of British Columbia**
 _May 2023 - Sep 2024, Kelowna BC, Canada_
 - Created unique questions for introductory Statistics courses, enhancing course content for inclusivity.
-- Automated the extraction of learning outcomes from textbooks using Python, improving efficiency by 30%.
+- Automated the extraction of learning outcomes from textbooks using Python.
 - Established a testing framework on GitHub, enhancing project integrity and collaboration efficiency.

 #### Undergraduate Research Ambassador
 **University of British Columbia**
 _Sep 2023 - April 2024, Kelowna BC, Canada_
-- Mentored over 100 students, increasing undergraduate participation in research by 30%.
+- Mentored over 100 students, increasing undergraduate participation in research.
 - Facilitated 15 workshops on research skills and networking.

 #### Coffee Specialist